MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/azure-function-cosmosdb-mongo-api.md

     :::image type="content" source="../media/functions-extension/visual-studio-code-function-redeploy-to-azure.png" alt-text="Partial screenshot of Visual Studio Code, showing the Azure explorer with the Functions deploy icon highlighted.":::

-1. In the pop-up window, select the same function app, `cosmosdb-mongodb-function-app`.
+1. In the pop-up window, select the same function app, `cosmosdb-mongodb-function-app` to begin the deployment.
-1. In the next pop-up window, select **Deploy**.
 1. Wait until deployment completes before continuing.

 ## 12. Add database connection string to remote function

-1. In Visual Studio Code, select the **Azure Explorer**, then under **Databases**, right-click your database and select **Copy Connection String**.
-1. Still in the Azure Explorer, under **Functions**, select and expand your function.
+1. In Visual Studio Code, in the Azure Explorer, under **Functions**, select and expand your Function app.
 1. Right-click on **Application Settings** and select **Add New Setting**.

     :::image type="content" source="../media/functions-extension/visual-studio-code-function-application-setting-add-new.png" alt-text="Partial screenshot of Visual Studio Code, showing the Azure explorer with the Functions Application Settings, with the Add new setting menu item highlighted.":::

 1. Enter the app setting name, `CosmosDbConnectionString` and press enter.
+Leave the next pop window up.
+1. To get the connection string, select the **Azure Explorer**, then under **Databases**, right-click your database and select **Copy Connection String**.
-1. Paste the value.
+1. Paste the value into the still-open pop-up window.

 ## 13. Use cloud-based Azure Function

 1. Still in the Azure Explorer, in the **Functions** area, select and expand your function then the **Functions** node, which lists the API, **category**.
 1. Right-click on the **category** item and select **Copy Function Url**.
-1. Use the URL and Code querystring name/value pair to replace `YOUR-FUNCTION-RESOURCE-NAME` and `YOUR-FUNCTION-KEY` in the following cURL commands.
-Run each command in a bash terminal in order.
+1. Use the following cURL commands, and replace **YOUR-FUNCTION-URL**.
+Run each command in a terminal in order.

     :::code language="bash" source="~/../js-e2e-azure-function-mongodb/curl.sh" range="24-26" :::